pedrosans/computational_mathematics/README.md

 	(setq x2 1/2)
 	(setq x3 1/2)

-The method expect a list of equations, variables, the precistion and the maximum iterations number.
+The method expects a list of equations, variables, the precistion and the maximum iterations number.
 The result is returned as a list.

 	(newton (list f1 f2 f3) '(x1 x2 x3) 1/10000 5)